 The proper way to resolve a grievance is to file a single grievance listing all the different sections of the Contract, which have been violated.
 Additional procedural violations committed by management in processing the grievance should be added to the original grievance.
-The procedural violations should not be filed as separate grievance.
+The procedural violations should not be filed as a separate grievance.
 The same principle applies to both Contract interpretation and discipline grievances.

 Some chapters also have a practice of filing a number of grievances over a single management action then merging the grievances at Step 2.
 The Office of General Counsel cannot tell whether management has agreed to merge all the grievances.
 It takes management's agreement to allow all the individual grievances to be merged.
-If the parties do agree to merge several grievances together, make sure you get it in writing.
+If the parties do agree to merge several grievances together, make sure that is in writing.

-5. Is it OK to file grievances using the name of the steward?
+3. Is it OK to file grievances using the name of the steward?

 No. Only in cases of class action is it appropriate.
 File grievances under the name of the person(s) affected by the Contract violation, not the name of the steward or chapter president.
 Tracking grievances for those not named on the grievance is very difficult.
-In the case of a group grievance, name the people affected and describe on the grievance all others who should be affected by the remedies sought.
-Be sure you are broad in your description and do not leave out employees in other work areas, if they should be included.
+In the case of a group grievance, name the people affected and describe on the grievance all others who are affected by the remedies sought.
+Be sure the description is broad and does not leave out employees in other work areas, if they should be included.

-Special Note: Section 25.01 B requires the union to identify the affected persons covered by a grievance by Step 2.
-If more than one person is covered by the grievance, try to list the affected persons or describe as specifically as possible the group or persons that you believe will be impacted by the grievance.
+Special Note: Section 25.01 B requires the union to identify the affected persons covered by a grievance at Step 2.

-6. The State has failed to provide a timely Step 2 response.
+4. The State has failed to provide a timely Step 2 response.
 What should I do?

-Even though the State is not holding up its end of the bargain, you must follow the correct procedures.
-Don't let management's inaction stall the process.
-If you do not move the grievance as outlined in the Contract, and the case is finally arbitrated, management can argue that you did not adhere to procedure, potentially damaging the case before the arbitrator.
-The chapter representative must appeal the grievance to ADR if the appeal button becomes active and/or timelines as defined per contract
+Even though the State is not holding up its end of the bargain, the union must follow the correct procedures.
+Do not let management's inaction stall the process.
+Failure to meet a deadline could constitute grounds for an arbitrator to dismiss the grievance without a hearing on the merits.
+The chapter representative must appeal the grievance to ADR if the appeal button becomes active and/or timelines as defined per contract.

-7. How do I use the grievance tracking log (See Appendix M)?
+5. How do I use the grievance tracking log (See Appendix M)?

 The grievance tracking log is a log book which assists stewards and chapter leadership to track the timelines and status of grievances.
 Therefore, stewards can more readily identify where a grievance is in the grievance steps and the deadline to move the grievance to the next step.
+Best practice should be to log into the Electronic Grievance System on a weekly basis to review grievances.
+Utilizing the dropdown view list, 'Open Grievances Appeal' allows a quick view of all the grievances ready for appeal.